vishalsivakumar2809/Sentiment-Analysis-Model-Evaluation/README.md

 and Naive Bayes) are trained on the bag-of-words representation of the tweet corpus, aiming to generalize from training data to make more flexible predictions on unseen text.

-This project can be run in a virtual environment (recommended for dependency management, though not mandatory if all required packages are already installed).
+This project is run in a virtual environment (recommended for dependency management, though not mandatory if all required packages are already installed).
+All required dependencies are listed in requirements.txt and will be installed automatically during environment setup.

+# Commands
 ```
 bash scripts/create_env.sh # creates virtual environment
 source myenv/bin/activate # opens virtual environment
 bash scripts/run_all_programs.sh # runs all models
 ```

-All required dependencies are listed in requirements.txt and will be installed automatically during environment setup.
+# Demo

+# Findings

+# References